Call for Code 2019 Finalist: Sparrow Platform provides disaster info and medical help through any app, with or without internet

 Pictured: Jay Lohokare (left) and Ajit Rajurkar (right)

 They also began assessing existing disaster-related applications and found a gap they could fill by creating the Sparrow Platform.
-Their open-source, AI-enabled platform serves as a one-stop enabler of medical and psychological well-being during and after disasters.
+Their application, an open-source, AI-enabled platform that serves as a one-stop enabler of medical and psychological well-being during and after disasters, has been named a top-five finalist in the Call for Code 2019 Global Challenge.

 “The problem Sparrow seeks to solve is that there are many applications out there which are already doing bits and pieces of work related to disaster recovery,” Rajurker said.
 “But there is no single platform where people can reach and access all of them.
 Sparrow is trying to cover those gaps and connect all of them together with the people.”